JescaLyn/Techsy/README.md

 If the user enters a search query in the `SearchBar` and clicks "Search", the backend will filter only those listings whose `title`, `subtitle`, and `description` include each of the words in the search query.
 In the backend, the search query is split into individual words to query the database properly.

 Listings are rendered in either the `ListingIndex` or `ListingDetail` component.
 The `ListingIndex` component renders all listings in the `listings` part of the frontend state in a grid.
-The UI is inspired by several different sites and show the listing image, title, shop name, and price.
+The UI is inspired by several different sites.
+Each `ListingIndexItem` shows the listing image, title, shop name, and price.
+The user may also mouseover the listing to see the listing subtitle.

+The `ListingDetail` component render

 ### Cart